Mental mapping

 In behavioral geography, a mental map is a person's point-of-view perception of their area of interaction.
 Although this kind of subject matter would seem most likely to be studied by fields in the social sciences, this particular subject is most often studied by modern-day geographers.
+Researchers have also applied mental mapping to understand and define cognitive regions.
 They study it to determine subjective qualities from the public such as personal preference and practical uses of geography like driving directions.

 Mass media also have a virtually direct effect on a person's mental map of the geographical world.
 The perceived geographical dimensions of a foreign nation (relative to one's own nation) may often be heavily influenced by the amount of time and relative news coverage that the news media may spend covering news events from that foreign region.
 For instance, a person might perceive a small island to be nearly the size of a continent, merely based on the amount of news coverage that they are exposed to on a regular basis.

 In psychology, the term names the information maintained in the mind of an organism by means of which it may plan activities, select routes over previously traveled territories, etc. The rapid traversal of a familiar maze depends on this kind of mental map if scents or other markers laid down by the subject are eliminated before the maze is re-run.